 The faculty member may choose to apply for promotion to Professor at a later date.
 When the faculty member applies at a future date for promotion, the faculty member shall include an explanation for the missing administrative reviews from levels beyond the department.
-This explanation shall be included in the "Statement of Intent" section of the faculty member's e-dossier.
-Faculty members are advised to read Policy 2:063 for further details on promotion and conditions under which a faculty member under review may withdraw their e-dossier.
+This explanation shall be the first item under the "Prior Administrative Reviews" section of the